“Somebody doesn’t like me. Shhh! Don’t tell anyone for it may be perceived to be a comment on my character.”

 I have often found that taking the opposite tact, and upping the ante on the characteristic they dislike, not only puts an end to this vicious cycle, but it subverts the prejudicial judgement they’ve made.
 Most observers find that they respect a person more for not adjusting, and conceding to the hard wiring of human evolution.
 This is commonly called the “suck it!” strategy.

 The “suck it!” strategy relies on the idea that we are likable and conscientious.
 If we’re not a likable person, and this person’s judgments are corroborated by others, such that it may form something of a consensus of thought, we may want to consider adjusting.
-If we are likable, however, we should be who we are to the people that surround us, and group thought might sway our critic to the idea that their prejudicial notions about us may be incorrect.
+If we are likable, however, we should be who we are to the people who surround us, and group thought might sway our critic to the idea that their prejudicial notions about us are incorrect.

 As for the ‘do nothing’ advice, I’ve often found that with the relative nature of taste that there’s not a whole lot we can do about someone choosing to dislike us.
 Most people usually formulate a prejudicial opinion of us before they’ve ever met us.
 We’ll know this is the case, if the hand we shake is cocked and loaded with a question like: “Is it true that you said (or did) this …?”

 The base of the word prejudicial is prejudge, and we are making strides in our society to avoid such judgments.
 We are trying to avoid prejudice, but we are selective in our attempts to rid it from our culture.
 Chances are, if you are a human being, living in the 21st century, you’re being judged, and prejudged as often as any man in any century, but we don’t discuss such things, lest we be judged, or prejudged, for doing so.